Formality of Sinha's cosimplicial model for long knots spaces and the Gerstenhaber algebra structure of homology: Formality of the Kontsevich operad as a multiplicative operad

-\begin{lem}\emph{\cite[Theorem 2.3]{sakai08}} The graded vector spaces $H_*(\overline{\mbox{Emb}}(\mathbb{R}, \mathbb{R}^N)$ and $HH(S_*\mathcal{K}_N)$, endowed with \emph{Poisson} algebra structures defined in the introduction, are isomorphic as \emph{Poisson} algebras. \end{lem} In \cite{mcc_smith040} McClure and Smith construct an $E_2$ chain operad $\mathcal{T}_2$ which acts on the Hochshild complex $CH(B_*)$, when $B_*$ is an operad with multiplication in chain complexes (recall that an \textit{$E_2$ chain operad} is a chain operad weakly equivalent to the normalized singular chain of the little $2$-cubes operad).
-This action induces a Poisson algebra structure on the Hochshild homology $HH(B_*)$.
-It is very important to note that this structure coincides with that given by equation (\ref{eq_bracket}) and (\ref{eq_product}) (Deligne's conjecture proved by several authors).
+The goal here is to prove corollary~\ref{main_theorem} announced in the introduction.
+In \cite{mcc_smith040} McClure and Smith construct an $E_2$ chain operad $\mathcal{T}_2$ that acts on the Hochshild complex $CH(B_*)$, when $B_*$ is an operad with multiplication in chain complexes (recall that an \textit{$E_2$ chain operad} is a chain operad weakly equivalent to the normalized singular chain of the little $2$-cubes operad).
+This action induces a Gerstenhaber algebra structure on the Hochshild homology $HH(B_*)$.
+It is very important to note that this structure coincides with the natural one \cite{ger_vor95} because $\mathcal{T}_2$ is a solution of Deligne's conjecture.
 Let $\mathcal{T}_2$-algebras denote the category of chain complexes equipped with an action of the operad $\mathcal{T}_2$.
-Let $\mathcal{O}p_*(\mbox{Ch}_{\mathbb{R}})$ denote the category of multiplicative non-symmetric operads in chain complexes over real numbers.
-Then we have \begin{lem}\emph{\cite{mcc_smith040}} There exists a functor
+Let $\mathcal{O}p_*(\mbox{Ch}_{\mathbb{R}})$ denote the category of multiplicative non-symmetric operads in chain complexes over real numbers. \begin{lem}\emph{\cite{mcc_smith040}} There exists a functor